joelguittet/meta-chip-examples/meta-chip-example-1wire/README.md

 * GND pin of the 1-wire device to GND of C.H.I.P.
 * VCC pin of the 1-wire device to +3.3V of C.H.I.P.
 * DQ pin of the 1-wire device to PD2 (LCD-D2) of C.H.I.P.
-There is no need for pull-up on the DQ line (it is set internally).
+A pull-up resistor (4.7k) must be added between DQ and the VCC pins.
 Multiple 1-wire devices can be connected together.

 To test the 1-wire interface, connect a DS18B20 sensor to C.H.I.P. and read the current temperature typing: